-But where does your FaunaDB Cloud data actually live?
-We’re very excited to show you with the new cloud status page.
+But where does your FaunaDB data actually live?
+We’re very excited to show you the new cloud status page.

-FaunaDB Cloud is multi-cloud, with a single cluster spanning AWS and Google Cloud Platform.
+FaunaDB is multi-cloud, with a single cluster spanning AWS and Google Cloud Platform.
 After all, if you have to worry about your provider’s infrastructure availability, then you’re not really dealing with a truly serverless database.
 Part of our mission is to insulate applications from infrastructure dependencies.
 When your data spans public clouds, your applications can use best-of-breed cloud services wherever they are found.

 Later this year we will release dynamic site selection, letting you choose per-database where your data should live, and change it on the fly.
 Along with that release, we will expand to additional regions, including some in Microsoft Azure.
 The upcoming regions, subject to change, are:

 - Frankfurt, Germany (Azure)